-If you’re stuck at home and experiencing painfully slow internet speeds, here are a few quick tricks you can try to give your Wi-Fi a boost.
+Good Wi-Fi signal strength is the key to increasing your internet speed.
+If you’re stuck at home and experiencing painfully slow speeds, here are some quick tricks you can try to increase your signal strength and give your Wi-Fi a boost.

 1. Check where your router is

-The best place to put your router is in a central open location so it can reach every corner in your house without obstructions.
-Placing it somewhere like a cupboard or in the corner of your room will hamper your internet strength significantly.
+The best place to put your router is in a central open location so it can reach every corner of your house without obstructions.
+Placing it somewhere like a cupboard or in a corner of your room may be the best aesthetic choice, but it will hamper your internet strength significantly.

-It might not be practical to just plop your router in the middle of your house, but if you can find an open space to put it and the cabling works in your favor then you should definitely move it (and then sit right next to it for best results).
+While it may not be practical to plop your router in the middle of your house, if you can find an open space to put it and the cabling works in your favor, then you should definitely move it.
+You should also make sure the antennas are pointing up for best results.
+And if you’re speed’s still not improved, try sitting right next to the router.